-Information concerning the Fund's portfolio holdings is available via the link to the Fund and share class name at FederatedInvestors.com/FundInformation.
-A complete listing of the Fund's portfolio holdings as of the end of each calendar quarter is posted on the website 30 days (or the next business day) after the end of the quarter and remains posted for six months thereafter.
+Information concerning the Fund's portfolio holdings is available via the link to the Fund and share class name at FederatedHermes.com/us/FundInformation.
+A complete listing of the Fund's portfolio holdings as of the end of each month is posted on the website seven days (or the next business day) after the end of the month and remains posted for six months thereafter.
 Summary portfolio composition information as of the close of each month is posted on the website 15 days (or the next business day) after month-end and remains posted until replaced by the information for the succeeding month.
-The summary portfolio composition information of the Fund's top 10 holdings, portfolio profile statistics (such as weighted average effective maturity and weighted average effective duration) and a percentage breakdown of the portfolio by credit quality and sector.
+The summary portfolio composition information of the Fund's top 10 holdings, weighted average effective maturity, weighted average effective duration and other portfolio characteristics and percentage breakdowns of the portfolio by sector and credit quality.

-You may also access portfolio information as of the end of the Fund's fiscal quarters via the link to the Fund and share class name at FederatedInvestors.com.
+You may also access portfolio information as of the end of the Fund's fiscal quarters via the link to the Fund and share class name at FederatedHermes.com/us.
 The Fund's Annual Shareholder Report and Semi-Annual Shareholder Report contain complete listings of the Fund's portfolio holdings as of the end of the Fund's second and fourth fiscal quarters.
 Fiscal quarter information is made available on the website within 70 days after the end of the fiscal quarter.
 This information is also available in reports filed with the SEC at the SEC's website at sec.gov.

 Each fiscal quarter, the Fund will file with the SEC a complete schedule of its monthly portfolio holdings on "Form N-PORT."
 The Fund's holdings as of the end of the third month of every fiscal quarter, as reported on Form N-PORT, will be publicly available on the SEC's website at sec.gov within 60 days of the end of the fiscal quarter upon filing.
-You may also access this information via the link to the Fund and share class name at FederatedInvestors.com.
+You may also access this information via the link to the Fund and share class name at FederatedHermes.com/us.